thumbliner/thumbliner/pep.md

 ---

 > “We score goals because we create chances.
 We create chances because we control the game.
-We control the game because we have the ball.”
+We control the game because we have the ball.”<br>
 > — Pep Guardiola